-Leave out Santa's favourite treat on Christmas Eve with these easy to make sweet shortcrust mince pies.
-A family recipe that's been a firm favourite for 40 years.
-Perfect for festive parties, with a cup of tea or delivering gifts on cold winter's evenings, and always served with a dollop of brandy butter!
+Leave out Santa’s favourite treat on Christmas Eve with these easy to make sweet shortcrust mince pies.
+A family recipe that’s been a firm favourite for over 40 years.
+Perfect for festive parties, with a cup of tea or delivering gifts on cold winter’s evenings, and always served with a dollop of brandy butter!

 The big day is getting ever closer.
 Every year I say the same thing 'how on earth did that come round so quickly?'